Dodgers vs. Yankees Player Props Betting Odds

 Judge Stats

-- Judge has put up 50 hits with 10 doubles, 18 home runs and 34 walks.
-He has driven in 39 runs with three stolen bases.
+- Judge has recorded 51 hits with 10 doubles, 19 home runs and 35 walks.
+He has driven in 40 runs with three stolen bases.

 Judge Recent Games